-In 2001, one in eight Canadians were 65 years-of-age or older.
+In 2001, one in eight Canadians was 65 years-of-age or older.
 By 2026, one in five Canadians will have reached age 65.
 And by the year 2041, 9.2 million, or one in four of us will have hit that golden age.1 Healthy aging is the key to optimizing the years we have without disease or other chronic conditions that may keep us from enjoying life to the fullest.

 Fresh Mushrooms Can Help!